 Requires the department to release a request for proposal for competitive bids for a non-state-run, nonsecure, nursing home facility to house mentally or physically disabled prisoners; refers to the negative appropriation in part 1 of \$5.0 million as savings to be achieved from transferring these prisoners.
 House adds new language.
+Senate does not add new language.
+Conference adds new language, but modifies to require issuance of an RFI in consultation with DTMB and DCH for a geriatric care facility.

 Sec.
-943. Legislative Corrections Ombudsman Access - NEW
+943. Legislative Ombudsman Access - NOT INCLUDED

 Requires the department to provide all of the following to the Legislative Corrections Ombudsman: direct access to all information, records, and documents in possession of the department; entry to inspect at any time any premises under the control of the department; and direct access to employees of the department and to employees who are under contract with the department; and prohibits the department from implementing any formal or informal policies that would delay or affect the ability of the ombudsman to conduct investigations, access records, facilities, or people, or carry out ombudsman's responsibilities.
 House adds new language.
+Senate does not add new language.
+Conference does not add new language.

 Sec.
-944. Classification of Prisoner Security Levels - NEW
+944. Classification of Prisoner Security Levels - NOT INCLUDED

 Requires the department to report on security classification and prisoner placement processes.
 The report is to include all factors considered in making the initial placement determination, number of prisoners initially classified, number classified and placed in the true security level indicated on the evaluation compared to number of prisoners departed and waived to security level other than the prisoner's true security level, security classification review process used to determine prisoner's appropriate custody level and placement, number of prisoner classification reviews, number of prisoners classified and placed in true security level compared to number departed and waived to other security level.
 House adds new language.
+Senate does not add new language.
+Conference does not add new language.